 History of the UC Library

-The College was founded in 1873, but there was no real home for the tiny collection of books for 43 years.
+While Canterbury College was founded in 1873, there was no real home for the tiny collection of books for 43 years.
 They were locked in glass cases in the hall initially and were later moved to a gloomy little room under the Worcester Street clock tower.
-It was not until 1906 that the Professorial Board established a committee on the Library and its report requested that books be arranged and put in order and that the equivalent of $200 a year be used for purchase.
-However, in 1912 Canterbury's total of 4,378 books was the lowest of the four colleges of the University of New Zealand.
-By 2009 Canterbury had over 1.9 million physical items, 137,000 electronic books and 60,000 electronic serials titles.
+It was not until 1906 that the Professorial Board established a committee on the Library and its report requested that books be arranged and put in order and that $200 a year be used for purchasing items.
+Despite this, in 1912, Canterbury's total of 4,378 books was the lowest of the four colleges of the University of New Zealand.
+Today we have over 2 million physical items including books, archives, journals and a miscellany of other items.
+In addition the library provides access to a huge range of electronic resources.